 In light of this global crisis, we’re taking steps to keep our staff, volunteers, community, and the animals safe.
 We deeply appreciate your support and want to assure you that the animals in our care and the people who rely on our services remain our top priority.

-- Our Novato campus is closed to the public until at least April 7.
-Due to the shelter-in-place order, we will work online or by phone as much as possible.
+- Our Novato campus is currently closed to the public, and we will work online or by phone as much as possible.

-- Kitty Corner is closed until at least April 7.
+- Kitty Corner is currently closed to the public.
 All feline residents were moved to the Novato shelter where they’ll be cared for.

-- Public Spay/Neuter surgeries for privately-owned animals have been cancelled.
+- Public Spay/Neuter surgeries for privately-owned animals have been suspended though the end of the year.

 - Animal Services will provide limited services: